vladimirsustek/Wireless_TempSens/README.md

 .Download this free IDE to build the project.<br/>
 **The project utilizes default STM's HAL drivers**<br/>

-To see complete PCB design, see "PCB_design" directory.
+To see complete PCB design, see "PCB_design" directory, or at least the [schematic](/PCB_design/Wireless_TempSens.pdf)

 <h2>Battery operating low-power temperature sensor</h2>